-To bring the delay spread robustness for a wide band frequency hopper to the level required for normal operation, there is a cost (nothing is free).
-The required components (linear power amplifiers, linear receive functions (AGC), DSP components) bring the cost to the level of currently employed direct sequence systems or higher.
+To bring the delay spread robustness for a wide band frequency hopper to the level required for normal operation, the required components (linear power amplifiers, linear receive functions (AGC), DSP components) bring the cost to the level of currently employed direct sequence systems or higher.
 Direct sequence systems are running at 11 Mbit/s and with adequate robustness against delay spread effects.